Stroke (composition): Composition

-Tower concluded, "Stroke is a piece concerned with many emotions, one that hopefully offers a quiet "hope" at the end.
+Tower concluded, "Stroke is a piece concerned with many emotions, one that hopefully offers a quiet 'hope' at the end.
 With a stroke, it is hard to tell which way it will go."

 Instrumentation

-The work is scored for an orchestra comprising threeflutes (doubling piccolo), two oboes, three clarinets, two bassoons, four horns, three trumpets, three trombones (doubling bass trombone), tuba, timpani, three percussionists, piano, and strings.
+The work is scored for an orchestra comprising three flutes (doubling piccolo), two oboes, three clarinets, two bassoons, four horns, three trumpets, three trombones (doubling bass trombone), tuba, timpani, three percussionists, piano, and strings.

 Reception

 Reviewing a recording of Stroke, the music critic Leslie Wright called it "a very well constructed piece that grips one throughout its nearly 20-minute length."
 He added, "I am quite impressed with this work and think it deserves a place on any contemporary programme, especially if it were performed as well as it is here."

 Recording

-The Nashville Symphony launched a Kickstarter campaign on August 23, 2013 to raise $15,500 for a recording of Stroke, in addition to Tower's Chamber Dance and her Violin Concerto, to commemorate the composer's 75th birthday.
+The Nashville Symphony launched a Kickstarter campaign on August 23, 2013, to raise $15,500 for a recording of Stroke, in addition to Tower's Chamber Dance and her Violin Concerto, to commemorate the composer's 75th birthday.
 The campaign closed on September 22, 2013, having successfully raised $15,585.
 The recording was released through Naxos Records in May 2015 and was subsequently nominated for the 2016 Grammy Award for Best Classical Contemporary Composition.